rprieto/supersamples/README.md

       ✓ Competitions by sport
       ✓ Filter by country

-  Admin
-    Reporting
-      ✓ Status check

-  User
-    Tickets
-      ✓ Buying tickets
-      ✓ Cancelling a ticket

-  6 passing (26ms)
+  3 passing (26ms)

-Docs generated in example/output
+Docs generated in example-docs
 ```

 - `api-swatch` focusses on **concrete request/response examples**.
-This doesn't give a full-comprehensive output describing every parameter, but it creates high-level documentation people can understand at a glance
+This doesn't give a full-comprehensive output describing every parameter, but it creates high-level documentation people can understand at a glance.

 - since it actually `requires()` your HTTP server, you can stub out any of its dependencies to make sure you control your test fixtures - while still exercising all the API parts that matter.
+All stubs are reset between each sample.

 - you can add any [Markdown](daringfireball.net/projects/markdown/) text at the start of documentation, and alongside every sample.